SULAWESI

 Not since a huge boom box on a beach in Baja, Mexico have I had such a noisy night.
 A garden with a pond has frogs that produce a cacophonous roar all night.
 At least it is continuous (not like a snore) and I slept fine.
 Then the roosters distributed across the valley started at 4:30.
 The frogs stopped immediately.
 Then at 5:00 a loudspeaker with religious music started, then a sermon, then more music.
 The Christian churches are copying the Muslim calls to prayer heard throughout Indonesia at 4:30 every morning.

-Arru’ and I were invited into a small separate room and I was introduced to the family of the 90-year old woman whose funeral I was attending: her son and his wife, 5 of their 7 children and several great-grandchildren.
+Arru’ and I were invited into a small separate room and I was introduced to the family of the 90-year-old woman whose funeral I was attending: her son and his wife, 5 of their 7 children and several great-grandchildren.
 I gave them the carton of cigarettes.
 Two of the sweetest 6 year-old-girls with eye makeup, traditional dresses and extravagant bead necklaces sat on my lap for pictures.
-One of the grandchildren (a 22-year old beauty who had just graduated from university as a teacher) served coffee, tea and sweets while flirting with me.
+One of the grandchildren (a 22-year-old beauty who had just graduated from university as a teacher) served coffee, tea and sweets while flirting with me.
 I fell in love.
-Food consisting of rice and a buffalo meat, pig blood and vegetable mixture cooked in a bamboo tube were served.
-I was treated like the guest of honor.
+Food consisting of rice and buffalo meat, pig blood and vegetable mixture cooked in a bamboo tube was served.
+I was treated like the guest of honour.
 Everyone was happy and having a good time.
 Many other family members came by to introduce themselves and shake hands.
 After the meal, everyone took turns taking pictures with me.
 It was all pleasantly surreal.

 The dead person had died 11 months previously, was embalmed with modern methods and had been in the family house all this time.
 Visitors are expected to sit, chat and have coffee with them.
 During the 11 months, she was merely considered “sick” and only considered “dead” now that her funeral was taking place.
 The actual funeral happens 3 months to 2 years after death so that all the arrangements can be made.
 The temporary buildings had to be constructed, animals purchased for slaughter and family members spread all over Indonesia given time to make arrangements to come home.